-Given that Senator Bright was an honoree, she and Marc were escorted directly to the president, who greeted them warmly.
+Given that Senator Bright was an honoree, she and Marc were escorted directly to the president of the international body, who greeted them warmly.
 He was tall and gangly with wispy, thinning blond hair and a magnificent beak of a nose.
 He gave a courtly bow to the diminutive middle-aged Senator, and he thanked her again for her good works.
 She responded gratefully, but there was the unspoken shared memory of his somewhat reluctant support of her ambitious and politically risky plan to save children in conflict zones.

 Marc had quickly excused himself and wound his way through the elegant throng to the bar.
 He ordered drinks for the two of them, in particular a strong drink for himself.
 He didn't have to be sharp tonight.
 He was merely decorative.

-Weaving unsteadily up to the bar next to Marc was a disheveled-looking young man in a rumpled suit, with a tousled mane of blondish hair.
+Weaving unsteadily up to the bar next to Marc came a disheveled-looking young man in a rumpled suit, with a tousled mane of blondish hair.

 “Gimme a big one, if you please, sir,” he declared in slurred speech.